omigroup/omigroup/ACOUNTING-WITH-OPENCOLLECTIVE-HOWTO.md

-# Process for submitting receipts to Open Collective
+# This is the process for submitting receipts to Open Collective

+I will update as I learn more.

 [collaborate on hackmd](https://hackmd.io/I3FoAArATGSanumVngOtgQ)